discordjs/guide/guide/improving-dev-environment/package-json-scripts.md

 ## Adding your first script

-<p class="tip">We'll assume you have finished the [creating your first bot](/creating-your-bot/) section of the guide.
-If you haven't, ensure to follow it first!</p>
+<tip>We'll assume you have finished the [creating your first bot](/creating-your-bot/) section of the guide.
+If you haven't, ensure to follow it first!</tip>

 Over at your `package.json` file, add the following line to the `scripts`: